-With the 2044 Land Use Element update, the map has been amended to reflect that nearly all designations allow more than one type of use, and are more accurately denoted as "Mixed Use" designations of varying scales.
+With the 2044 Land Use Element update, the map has been amended to reflect that nearly all designations allow more than one type of use and are more accurately denoted as "Mixed Use" designations of varying scales.
 Future changes to the Land Use Map and related zoning may be initiated by the City Council based on Council policy objectives or based on ideas presented by the Planning Commission, City staff, a neighborhood planning process, or community member requests.
+The Land Use Element and Housing Element work together to guide future growth, and several policies in both elements refer to "Urban Growth Centers" and/or "Neighborhood Centers."
+While "Urban Growth Center" and "Neighborhood Center" are not distinct Land Use designations in Figure LU-2, there are specific Land Use designations commonly applied to these areas, including the Transit Oriented Development, Center Mixed Use, and Community Mixed Use designations.

-Figure LU-4: Comprehensive Land Use Map
+Figure LU-2: Comprehensive Land Use Map

-Land Use Definitions
+Land Use Designations

-Transit Oriented Development - Accommodates compact and walkable communities with a spectrum of landuse mixes, intensities, and built forms that provide access to opportunities around high-capacity transit.
+Transit Oriented Development - Accommodates compact and walkable communities with a spectrum of land-use mixes, intensities, and built forms that provide access to residential, commercial, and recreational opportunities around high-capacity and/or frequent transit.
+This designation is commonly applied to parcels within areas that comprise the City's designated Regional Urban Growth Centers.

 Center Mixed Use - Accommodates commercial uses, either vertically or horizontally, with intensities that support both large and small businesses that provide a network and mixture of commercial services and housing that make it possible for people to live near employment and everyday destinations.
+This designation is commonly applied to parcels within areas considered "neighborhood centers."